nitinbetharia/nitinbetharia/README.md

-- 👋 Hi, I’m @nitinbetharia
+- 👋 Hi, I’m @nitinbetharia, a chartered accountant by profession, web-developer by hobby...trying to be humane by nature.
 - 👀 I’m interested in web-developement using Node (html, css, javascript), MySQL
 - 🌱 I’m currently learning Node and related technologies
 - 💞️ I’m looking to collaborate on whatever comes my way